 I’ve been quite lucky in that I’ve been able to support some of my heroes – I opened for Kris Roe last year in Edinburgh, and he has a reputation for being this hothead dick – turns out he’s one of the nicest, most humble guys out there and he thought I was so good that he made me sign a CD for him to take back to his girlfriend in the states.
 Lovely!
 One of my first full band shows was also at the now defunct HMV Picturehouse supporting Lost In Audio back in 2012 – it is on record still the biggest show comprising of entirely unsigned acts that’s been put on in Scotland so far!

 What has been your biggest challenge as a musician?
 Have you been able to overcome that challenge?
 If so, how?

 To be honest the biggest challenge I face is being a solo artist who isn’t conventionally radio friendly.
 For some reason the industry looks at solo acts differently and so do promoters – we’re forever getting chucked on first at shows when there’s nobody there!
 I’ve managed to overcome it by getting involved in Scotland’s DIY punk scene, constantly putting myself out there and getting on higher calibre shows, putting on my own shows and making people realise that I’m not just another kid with an acoustic guitar playing songs about heartbreak.
 I’m here to stay!

 How can fans-to-be gain access to your music?
 Do you have a website with sample songs or a demo CD?

-I’m on Spotify, iTunes, Amazon Mp3, Deezer, Bandcamp, Soundcloud, Twitter, Facebook, Youtube… you can listen to me and download me for free pretty much everywhere you can think of!
-Just type ”Benny Monteux” into any of those sites.
+I’m on Spotify, iTunes, Amazon Mp3, Deezer and Soundcloud…You can listen to me and download my music pretty much for free, everywhere you can think of!
+Just type ‘Benny Monteux’ into any of those sites.

 Have you released anything yet/if so how has it gone down and are you planning anything for the near future?